 Counter signed photos apply for a first time adult passport, renewing a passport for a child less than 11 years of age, a lost, damaged or stolen passport, or renewing a passport when your appearance has changed and cannot be recognised from your existing passport.

-Please note employees of Her Majesty's Passport Office cannot be used as countersignatories.
+Please note employees of His Majesty's Passport Office cannot be used as countersignatories.

 Once your application form has been completed, you need to ask your countersignatory to check your details are correct and then sign under section 10.
 This declares the countersignatory has known you for a minimum of two years, he or she can confirm your identity, and the content of your application form is true and correct.
 With children's applications the countersignatory should be known to the person signing the application form rather than the child.
 In this instance the countersignatory will need to sign section 9.
 The countersignatory will need to write the following on the back of one of the photos provided: I certify that this is a true likeness of applicant (full name of applicant required).
 For child applications the countersignatory must be able to verify the identity of the child in the photo.

 The countersignatories must add their signature and the date below this statement.

 Please contact one of our passport consultants for more information.

 By using us as your acting agency, all you have to do is send us your application from your local post office or by courier.